What Is Medicare Part D?

-Part D of Medicare is your prescription drug coverage, which is offered to everyone with Medicare Parts A and/or B. This can be obtained by purchasing a stand-alone Prescription Drug Plan (PDP) alongside a Medicare Supplement Plan, or by enrolling in a Medicare Advantage plan with Prescription drug coverage (MAPD).
-If you decide not to join a Medicare part D when you’re first eligible and you do not have other creditable prescription drug coverage, or you do not get Extra Help, you’ll likely pay a late enrollment penalty.
+Part D of Medicare is your prescription drug coverage.
+It is offered to everyone with Medicare Parts A and/or B. This can be obtained by purchasing a stand-alone Prescription Drug Plan (PDP) alongside a Medicare Supplement Plan, or by enrolling in a Medicare Advantage plan with Prescription drug coverage (MAPD).

 Get Your Medicare Questions Answered